bhavinkarani/microservicesDemo/README.md

 This demo consists of 5 main micro serviecs developed using spring boot:

-	-	CART-SERVICE  ( this microservice talks to other microservie to complete its functionality)
+	-	CART-SERVICE (port: 9001)  ( this microservice talks to other microservie to complete its functionality)

-	-	LOCATION-SERVICE
+	-	LOCATION-SERVICE (port: 9002)

-	-	ORDER-SERVICE
+	-	ORDER-SERVICE (port: 9003)

-	-	PAYMENT-SERVICE
+	-	PAYMENT-SERVICE (port: 9004)

-	-	USER-SERVICE
+	-	USER-SERVICE (port: 9004)

 Apart from these applications there are 2 more applications

-	-	Service-Discovery (for registring and discovering services)
+	-	Service-Discovery (for registring and discovering services)  Port:

-	-	API-Gateway (acts as API gateway by mapping URLS to serice-regisrty )
+	-	API-Gateway (acts as facade/gateway by forwarding to requests to correct applications ) Port: 9100

+	-	Hystrix dashboard port:9200

 # Steps to run the applications: